 For more information contact:Director Darin Taylor

-Based upon medal count, Utah Valley University at the National SkillsUSA Competition in June 2006, won 10 national medals (6 golds and 4 silver) and tied for the ranking of #2 in the nation.Winning is a tradition of excellence at UVU, as is noted by their national rankings for the last six years:
+Based upon medal count, winning at the National SkillsUSA Competition is a tradition of excellence at UVU, as is noted by our National rankings: